Offering all of Southeastern Michigan, including Birmingham, Troy, and Detroit, Exceptional Laser Refractive and Cataract Eye Surgery

 ReSTOR® Intraocular Lens (IOL) Implant

 At the practice of Drs.
-Grosinger, Spigelman & Grey, we are proud to offer the Acrysof® ReSTOR® intraocular lens (IOL) implant.
-As FDA investigators of this impressive new technology that allows cataract patients to see both distance and near, Grosinger, Spigelman & Grey Eye Surgeons was the first practice in Michigan to implant this IOL.
+Grosinger, Spigelman & Grey, we are proud to offer the Symfony, Acrysof® ReSTOR®, and Active Focus intraocular lenses, which are Extended Depth of Focus EDOF IOLs.
+As FDA investigators of this impressive new technology that allows cataract patients to see distance, intermediate and near, Grosinger, Spigelman & Grey Eye Surgeons was the first practice in Michigan to implant this type of IOL.
 In contrast to standard monofocal IOLs that generally focus only at distance, the ReSTOR® multifocal IOL offers a range of vision from distance to near, thereby dramatically reducing dependence on glasses.
-We are currently entering in to a new study for the Restor® 2.50 lens, and are looking for candidates to participate.

 Our experience and skill in advanced cataract surgery is unparalleled in the Metropolitan Detroit Area and we are determined to continue to provide the very latest and best in vision correction procedures.